 Like Sauvignon Blanc, its frequent blending mate, Sémillon can make a fine, bone-dry white wine, notable for its texture and softly-grassy aromas, or it can be late-harvested, shriveled with botrytis, and turned into some of the world’s greatest dessert wines.
 As a solo varietal, it has had sparse success, though Washington state does very well with the grape, as does Australia.
 Though low in acid, Sémillons are wines that can age nicely and take on added layers of subtle spice and herb.
 Young Sémillons taste of figs and melons, adding leafy notes as they age.

 Flavors: Flowers, citrus rind, apricot, peach

 Viognier is intensely aromatic, and when perfectly ripened, smells of apricots, peaches, and citrus rind.
-It is a difficult wine to make, as it can be quite bitter and austere when not-quite ripe, and turn flabby and hot when over-ripe.
+It's a difficult wine to make, as it can be quite bitter and austere when not-quite ripe, and turn flabby and hot when overripe.
 Excellent wines using this grape that are made in Washington, California, and Australia tend toward the ripe, hot, peachy styles.
-Viognier is also blended and/or co-fermented with syrah, adding wonderful high notes of citrus and flower to the finished red wine.
+Viognier is also blended and/or co-fermented with Syrah, adding wonderful high notes of citrus and flower to the finished red wine.